sshockwave/reflex/README.md

 import { Reflex as $ } from 'reflex';
 ```

-Calling `new $(constructor)` is similar to running `new constructor()`,
-which creates a new object using the constructor function.
-An object created by Reflex is called a state object.
+Create a new state object:

 ```js
 const state = new $(function () {